Does Your Child’s IEP Actually Support Inclusion?

 * What we noticed in the IEP sections we reviewed

-* Patterns, gaps, or weak spots that may need attention
+* Patterns, gaps, or missing links that may need attention

-* Three clear next steps to help you move forward
+* Three clear next steps to start reconnecting the dots

 What Parents Are Saying